What Is an Emergency Fund and why It's So Important

 💸 Where Should You Keep It?

 Keep your emergency fund somewhere safe and easy to access—like a high-interest savings account or offset account.
-Don’t lock it away where you can’t get to it quickly, some people prefer not to mix it with your everyday spending, that’s your personal choice.
-Out of sight, out of mind (until you need it).
+Don’t lock it away where you can’t get to it quickly.
+Place it somewhere you won’t be tempted to dip into for non-emergencies, but where you can get to it when you really need it.

 🧘♀️ Tips to Build Your Emergency Fund Faster